 All members of the college community have an important role to play in helping make CCC a safe and inviting place.

 In Case of EmergencyIn case of an emergency, dial 9-1-1.
-In the case of an urgent need of a Campus Safety officer, call the duty officer’s phone: 503-594-6650.
+In the case of an urgent need of a College Safety officer, call the duty officer's phone at 503-594-6650.